dharamveergit/akashnetworkwebsite/src/content/aeps/aep-1/README.md

 discussions-to: https://github.com/ovrclk/aep/issues/1
 created: 2020-03-09
 updated: 2020-03-17
----

-## What is an AEP?

-AEP stands for Akash Enhancement Proposal.
-An AEP is a design document providing information to the Akash community, or describing a new feature for Akash or its processes or environment.
-The AEP should provide a concise technical specification of the function and a rationale for the feature.
-The AEP author is responsible for building consensus within the community and documenting dissenting opinions.

-## AEP Rationale

-We intend AEPs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into Akash.
+an issue, and for documenting the design decisions that have gone into Akash.
 Because the AEPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 For Akash implementers, AEPs are a convenient way to track the progress of their implementation.
 Ideally, each implementation maintainer would list the AEPs that they have implemented, which gives end users a convenient way to know the current status of a given implementation or library.